blockpane/1kv-exporter/README.md

 A simple exporter that scrapes the thousand node validator API every few minutes, and exposes that data as a prometheus endpoint.
 By default exposes the metrics at http://[host]:17586/metrics

+_Note: this is alpha quality software (at best,) very little testing has been done to check correctness.
+If you use this, expect it to be wrong.
+And if it's important enough to you that it works correctly, pull requests are welcomed._

 ## Options:

 ```